19hours/sg-statutes/Acts/Financial Advisers Act.md

 (g) such other written law as the Authority may prescribe;

+“principal”, in relation to a representative, means a financial adviser whom the representative is in the direct employment of, acting for or by arrangement with, and on behalf of whom the representative provides any financial advisory service;

+[1/2009 wef 26/11/2010]

+“provisional representative”, in respect of a type of financial advisory service, has the meaning given to that expression in section 23D, and “provisional representative” means a provisional representative in respect of any type of financial advisory service;

+[1/2009 wef 26/11/2010]

+“public register of representatives” means the register of that name under section 63A(3);

+[1/2009 wef 26/11/2010]

 “recognised market operator” has the same meaning as in section 2(1) of the Securities and Futures Act;

+“record” means information that is inscribed, stored or otherwise fixed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form;

+[1/2009 wef 26/11/2010]

 “registered insurer” means an insurer who is for the time being registered under section 8 of the Insurance Act;

 “related corporation” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);

-“representative” means a person, in the direct employment of or acting for or by arrangement with a financial adviser, who performs for the financial adviser any of the functions of a financial adviser (other than work ordinarily performed by accountants, clerks or cashiers), whether his remuneration (if any) is by way of salary, wages, commission or otherwise, and includes an officer of the financial adviser who performs for the financial adviser any of those functions, whether or not his remuneration is as aforesaid;
+“representative” means a person, by whatever name called, in the direct employment of, or acting for, or by arrangement with, a financial adviser, who performs on behalf of the financial adviser any financial advisory service, whether or not he is remunerated, and whether his remuneration, if any, is by way of salary, wages, commission or otherwise, and includes any officer of the financial adviser who performs for the financial adviser any financial advisory service whether or not he is remunerated, and whether his remuneration, if any, is by way of salary, wages, commission or otherwise;

-“representative’s licence” means a licence granted or renewed under section 13 in respect of a representative, and “licensed representative” shall be construed accordingly;
+[1/2009 wef 26/11/2010]

+[Deleted by Act 1 of 2009 wef 26/11/2010]

 “securities” has the same meaning as in section 2(1) of the Securities and Futures Act;